Are you a WordPress plugin author, and does your plugin handle user data in any way? Then this for you…

 For Website Administrators

-We are building a GDPR compliance plugin, to help websites accomplish the Right to Access, Right to be forgotten, and Breach Notification functionality that every WordPress site must have, no matter the combination of plugins that handle user identifiable data.
+We are building the GDPR compliance tools, to help websites accomplish the Right to Access, Right to be forgotten, and Breach Notification functionality that every WordPress site must have, no matter the combination of plugins that handle user identifiable data.

 In (very) short.
 GDPR states that if a website collects, store or use any data related to an EU citizen.
 You must comply with the following: